ZacMossHK/Gilded-Rose-Javascript/README.md

 - UpdateItem which updates the quality of the item based on the item type and days until expiration.
 - Shop which updates the shop's inventory.

 Items are deemed to have expired if Item.sellIn drops below 0 when updateQuality() runs.
+Normal items reduce quality by 1 every day until expired, when they decrement by 2 each day.
+Some items are special which means their sellIn and quality values will update differently to normal items.

 To add a special item add a method that checks for the item by name and returns a shortened camelcase name, and the change to the item's quality property to a method in UpdateItem that has the same name as the shortened camelcase name.